kirjavascript/cakeybar/README.md

 </div>
 <br>

-a customizable windows for your windowmanager
+customizable windows for your windowmanager

 * multibar/multimonitor support
 * expressive theming with CSS